cristianespes/filmica-react/README.md

 [http://localhost:3000/login](http://localhost:3000/login)

-You can login with any of the following users.
-When you are logged, you can add movies to favorite list and add rating to each movie from detail view.
+You can login with any of the following users provided by the URL below.
+All you need todo is to introduce the login.username and login.passworld.

 [https://randomuser.me/api?seed=abc&results=100](https://randomuser.me/api?seed=abc&results=100)

-All you need is to introduce the login.username and login.passworld.
+ When you are logged, you can add movies to favorite list and add rating to each movie from detail view.

 **Note: Anyway, if you don´t login, you will be able to continue using the app**